nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 We are happy to announce Unit 1.28!
 This release sets the first milestone for
 observability:

-- it is now possible to get basic information about connections, requests, and other per-application metrics
+- It is now possible to get basic information about connections, requests, and other per-application metrics

-- all this is now available via our powerful RESTful API
+- All this is now available via our powerful RESTful API

 In addition, we introduce new variables and the ability to use them to customize the access log format.
 Besides the long-awaited statistics and logging use cases, we also present:

--  enhanced forward header handling with new configuration syntax and X-Forwarded-Proto support
+-  Enhanced forward header handling with new configuration syntax and X-Forwarded-Proto support

--  support for abstract UNIX domain sockets in listeners on Linux-like systems
+-  Support for abstract UNIX domain sockets in listeners on Linux-like systems

--  fixes for several community-reported bugs
+-  Fixes for several community-reported bugs

 **********************